Employer Tax Credits, Part 2

 100% Credit for Some Small Employers; 50% Credit for Others

-The start-up credit can be used for the first three years that a plan is in place and applies to 401(a) defined contribution plans (including 401(k) plans) and defined benefit plans, 403(a) annuity plans, SEP plans, and SIMPLE plans.
-Assuming that they meet all other IRS requirements, employers who have no more than 50 employees—and have at least one non-highly compensated employee who is eligible to participate—are eligible for the maximum credit of 100% of qualified start-up costs, up to $5,000.
+The start-up credit can be used for a period of up to three years and applies to 401(a) defined contribution plans (including 401(k) plans) and defined benefit plans, 403(a) annuity plans, SEP plans, and SIMPLE plans.
+An employer may elect to apply the credit to the year that the plan is established or to the year before establishment.
+Assuming that they meet all other IRS requirements, eligible employers who generally have no more than 50 employees —and have at least one non-highly compensated employee who is eligible to participate—are eligible for the maximum credit of 100% of qualified start-up costs, up to $5,000.

-NOTE: SECURE 1.0 contained a 50% credit for employers with 51 – 100 employees, and this existing credit remains unchanged.
+NOTE: The 50% credit for employers with 51 – 100 employees, as modified by SECURE 1.0, is generally unchanged.

 Credit Formula